This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Easy meat sauce recipe that can be used in everyday recipes.
-This made-from-scratch spaghetti meat sauce cooks in just 30 minutes!
+Easy spaghetti sauce recipe that can be used in everyday recipes.
+This made-from-scratch meat sauce cooks in just 30 minutes!
 Perfect for lasagna, spaghetti squash, or with your favorite pasta.
 Cooks in 30 minutes!

 Ingredients